Melin-y-Wig: Buildings

-Dinas Melin-y-Wig
+The Iron Age fort - Dinas Melin-y-Wig

 Dinas Melin-y-Wig is the remains of an Iron Age hillfort, dated about c.
 800 BC – AD 74.
 The monument has helped understanding of later prehistoric defensive organisation and settlement.
+The fort can be accessed via a footpath and ascended with permission of the owners of Clegyr Mawr, now Eyarth Stud.